About the web interface controls

 - Errors: the number of error requests that occurred

 Below the real-time cache activity summary data, several graphs appear:

 The graphed cache activity includes:

-- Origin Latency a histogram of the average amount of time to first byte (measured in milliseconds) on a cache miss.
+- Origin Latency a histogram displaying the average amount of time to first byte (measured in milliseconds) on a cache miss.
 High origin latency means that your backends are taking longer to process requests.